nguyen8amk1/My_Own_Philosophy_of_Everything/concepts/mathematical_thinking.md

             use that mathematical description to analyze the problem in a precise fashion

         the 2nd type is better, way more powerful
+            -> can:
+                + adapt old methods in new situations
+                + develop new methods

+    -> LEARNING TO THINK IN ANOTHER WAY IS WAY HARDER THAN LEARNING A NEW TECHNIQUES

+The language use in math is very contraint and precise
+    -> precise statement on mathematical objects (vd: integers, reals, sets, functions,...) every statement is one of 4 TYPES:
+        Object a has property P
+        Every object of type T has property P
+        There is an object of type T having property P If statement A, then statement B

+    or COMBINATION of them using COMBINATORS (connecting words):
+        + and
+            -> makes things LESS likely to happens since more conditions have to be satistify
+        + or
+            -> make things MORE likely to happens since things can happen one way or another
+        + not
+        + implies
+        + for all
+        + there exists
+        -> combinations are commutitive
+        logical connections based on truth, not the statement content, meaning, or anything else, just truth (true/false)

+    -> formal logic ??

+The correctness of statement is not shown through experiments, testing,...
+    -> using proves
+    -> in order to do proves
+    -> we need to UNDERSTAND EXACTLY what the problem is stated